-One of a kind collection of over 500 exhibits relating to transportation, including a Union Pacific steam locomotive, No 4005, a 4-8-8-4 Big Boy.
+The Forney Museum of Transportation is a one of a kind collection of over 500 exhibits relating to transportation.
+Notable displays include the 4-8-8-4 Union Pacific Big Boy steam locomotive, No 4005.
 Directions

 Year round children's museum with trolley rides and displays.

-Galloping Groose Historical Society's Museum and Gift Shop housed in an exact replica of the Rio Grande Southern Railroad's Dolores Depot.
+Galloping Goose Historical Society's Museum and Gift Shop are housed in an exact replica of the Rio Grande Southern Railroad's Dolores Depot.
 Free admission.

 Three mile, round trip trolley ride through residential Fort Collins on restored trolley cars from May through September.

-The scenic Georgetown Loop Railroad operates a 1928 BLW 2-6-2 steam locomotive train ride in open-air cars, allowing for unobstructed views of the magestic Colorado mountains and its long abandoned gold and silver mines.
+The scenic Georgetown Loop Railroad operates a 1928 BLW 2-6-2 steam locomotive train ride in open-air cars, allowing for unobstructed views of the majestic Colorado mountains and its long abandoned gold and silver mines.
 Departures are available from the Silver Plume Depot or Devil’s Gate Station in Georgetown.
-Directions.
+Directions

 The Colorado Railroad Museum building is a replica of a 1880s-style depot.
 It houses thousands of rare old photographs, artifacts and documents illustrating the colorful histories of the railroads which have served the state for over 125 years.
-Displays include narrow gauge steam locomotives.
+Displays include narrow gauge steam locomotives along with Chicago Burlington & Quincy 4-8-4 No. 5629.
 The roundhouse area includes a fascinating display of locomotives and cars on the roundhouse ”radial” tracks, as well as a fully functioning 90-foot, “Armstrong” turntable.The Denver Garden Railway Society has a G-scale garden railway exhibit and is home to the Denver HO Model Railroad Club, one of the oldest and largest model railroad clubs in the Rocky Mountains.
 The 15-acre rail yard features over 100 pieces of rolling stock.
-Directions
+Directions.

 This one-of-a-kind facility features over 600 railroad-related artifacts ranging from a Virginia and Truckee Railroad switch key to a full-sized Colorado and Southern wooden Caboose available for examining both inside and out.